Shadenius/ProjectSyndicate/README.md

 4.3.2015 | 0 hours | A day wasted with inability to focus because of a fever.
 5.3.2015 | 5 hours | Created Start Screen, Options Screen and Prefabs: "Player", "Wall", "Enemy", "Bullet".
 Added ability to damage enemy and rigidbody to player.
 Created dummy sprites for bullet, start button, options button, quit button, back button.
 Bullet rotation, collision and movement.
 6.3.2015 | 0 hours | Another day wasted.
 The fever came back with a revenge.
 7.3.2015 | 0 hours | Still recovering from the flu.
+8.3.2015 | 4 hours | Made basic map layout to tPoC scene.
+Added HUD, reload time and Win & Lose conditions.
+Basic enemy AI (chase player when in sight).
+Fully playable now.

 | Total time spent : 11 hours |